hubotio/hubot/src/templates/README.md

 Playing with Hubot
 ==================

+First, create your own hubot, nubot.

+    % npm install
+    % PATH="node_modules/.bin:$PATH" bin/hubot -c nubot
+    Creating a hubot install at nubot

-You'll need to install the necessary dependencies for hubot.
+You'll need to install the necessary dependencies for nubot.
 All of those dependencies are provided by [npm](http://npmjs.org).

+    % cd nubot
+    % npm install
     % bin/hubot

 You'll see some startup output about where your scripts come from.